Development of The Last of Us Part II: Promotion

 The game's story trailer was released on May 6.
 From May 13 to June 3, Naughty Dog released a series of videos about the development of Part II, discussing the narrative, gameplay, and world.
 The game was featured in its own standalone State of Play presentation on May 27, revealing an extended gameplay demonstration.
 An animated commercial was released on June 3, featuring Ellie singing an acoustic cover of "True Faith", a song by New Order.
 The cover is specifically inspired by the version by Lotte Kestner, though she was not credited; when Kestner reached out to Naughty Dog, Druckmann issued an apology and ensured proper credit.
 The final pre-launch trailer was released on June 10.
 Druckmann claimed that Sony's marketing department wanted less secrecy surrounding the narrative, but he was unwilling to reveal twists to players.
 Naughty Dog replaced and altered characters in the trailers to conceal story events; Druckmann cited the marketing of Metal Gear Solid 2: Sons of Liberty, which concealed its protagonist in trailers, as an influence.
 For the game's launch, PlayStation Australia posted a cover of "Through the Valley" by Tash Sultana.

 The game received several pieces of merchandise, including clothing, a Funko Pop, and a replica of Ellie's guitar.
 Sony also released PlayStation 4 hardware and accessories branded with the game's logo and art, including a PlayStation 4 Pro, DualShock 4 controller, wireless headset, and Seagate hard drive.
 The Art of The Last of Us Part II, a 200-page book featuring art and concepts from the game, was released in June 2020.
 Following the release, several developers and cast members promoted the game through appearances on online talk shows and podcasts.
 The Official The Last of Us Podcast, hosted by Christian Spicer and published by Sony, began covering the game from its sixth episode in July 2020, featuring interviews with the cast and developers.
 For The Last of Us Day (Note: Formerly known as Outbreak Day but changed in 2020 due to the impact of the COVID-19 pandemic) in September 2020, Naughty Dog announced new merchandise for the game, including a vinyl soundtrack, board game, statues, and posters.
 A trailer focusing on Abby's story and gameplay was released on December 3, 2020.
 For the game's first anniversary in June 2021, new clothing and merchandise was revealed, including a statue of Abby in collaboration with Dark Horse Direct.
 In August 2022, Naughty Dog announced a partnership with Chivas Brothers to create a whisky based on The Last of Us Part II called Moth & Wolf (resembling Ellie's tattoo and Abby's faction, respectively).
 A 2013 vintage—representative of the first game's release—the whisky, which sits at 40 percent alcohol by volume, carries notes of vanilla to represent the safety of Jackson, and smoke and malt to imitate the toughness of Seattle.
 Preorders opened in October.
-The game's script is set to be published in book by Dark Horse Books in December 2025.
+The game's script was published in a book by Dark Horse Books in December 2025.